This section discusses tasks that you should perform after installing MySQL:

 If necessary, initialize the data directory and create the MySQL grant tables.
 For some MySQL installation methods, data directory initialization may be done for you automatically:

-Installation on Linux using a server RPM distribution.
+Installation on Linux using a server RPM or Debian distribution from Oracle.

 Installation using the native packaging system on many platforms, including Debian Linux, Ubuntu Linux, Gentoo Linux, and others.

-For other platforms and installation types, including installation from generic binary and source distributions, you must initialize the data directory yourself.
+For other platforms and installation types, you must initialize the data directory manually.
+These include installation from generic binary and source distributions on Unix and Unix-like system, and installation from a ZIP Archive package on Windows.
 For instructions, see Section 2.9.1, “Initializing the Data Directory”.

-Assign passwords to any initial accounts in the grant tables, if that was not already done during data directory initialization.
+rootaccount in the grant tables, if that was not already done during data directory initialization.
 Passwords prevent unauthorized access to the MySQL server.
-You may also wish to restrict access to test databases.
-For instructions, see Section 2.9.4, “Securing the Initial MySQL Accounts”.
+For instructions, see Section 2.9.4, “Securing the Initial MySQL Account”.

 Optionally, arrange for the server to start and stop automatically when your system starts and stops.
 For instructions, see Section 2.9.5, “Starting and Stopping MySQL Automatically”.